RajshreeJodha/RajshreeJodha/README.md

 - 👋 Hi, I’m @RajshreeJodha
 - 👀 I’m interested in new projects on Deep Learning , data Science
-- 🌱 I’m currently learning statistics, Information retrieval, Deep learning , Image processing
+- 🌱 I’m currently learning statistics, Information retrieval, NLP, Knowledge Graphs, Deep learning , Image processing
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...